 There you have it!

-While you may not be able to get your first 100 YouTube subscribers in a day, with these tips you can reach the 100 subscribers reward (unfortunately not a Play Button award, just the satisfaction of reaching your accomplishment) in no time.
+While you may not be able to get your first 100 YouTube subscribers in a day, with these tips, you can reach the 100 subscribers benchmark in no time.

 And once people head to your YouTube channel, they’ll likely click a link to your website.
 That’s where having a good lead conversion strategy comes into play.

 If you’re looking for a tool that helps you drive more sitewide traffic, grow your email list, and increase sales, then OptinMonster is the way to go.